-If you are expecting, you probably have lists and lists of things you need to purchase before the baby arrives, like a stroller, diapers, clothes, and many others.
+If you are expecting, you probably have lists and lists of things you need to purchase before the baby arrives, like a stroller, diapers, clothes, baby formula, and many others.

 However, one of the most important things to buy is a crib.
 That’s where they will spend so much of their early life.
 Plus if they aren’t sleeping, it makes it so much tougher on you!

-In this article, we are going to show you the most important aspects to consider when shopping for a baby crib.
+In this article, we will show you the most important aspects to consider when shopping for a baby crib.

 1. When buying a crib test the Stability